AnyChart/docs.anychart.com/Stock_Charts/Series/Spline.md

 ### Data

-The Data in Stocks should be represented in table format and arranged as array of arrays or objects.
-Look at the next two samples: they display the same data, but in the first sample the data is set as array of objects, while the second sample demonstrates this data as array of arrays.
+The data in stocks should be formatted as a table, there are two ways of setting it: as an array of arrays or as an array of objects.

+Here is how to set data as an array of arrays, array contains values and then you map the data set to tell the component which column contains values.

 ```
 // set the data